Holland, MI Demographics

 A map of Holland's Population by Race

-Of the 745 places in Michigan, Holland is the 32nd most populous.
+Holland is ranked the 32nd most populous place in Michigan, out of 745 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Holland was ranked the 32nd most populous place in the 2020 Census.

 Holland's White Population